DocHolliday13x/storefront/README.md

 - *As a user, I want to interact with live inventory so that I have confidence that the displayed products are in stock.*
 - *As a user, I want to know to that when I add an item to my cart, that it is removed from inventory so that no other users can purchase it.*

+- **Lab 39: Phase 4** Today we will be completing our storefront application by adding two full pages to view - Product Details and Checkout.
+We'll be using React Router to accomplish this.

+*The User/Developer Stories from Phase 1, Phase 2, and Phase 3 will remain unchanged.
+We will add 2 more User stories to meet the new requirements.*

+- As a user, I expect to see a list of available product categories in the store so that I can easily browse products.
+- As a user, I want to choose a category and see a list of all available products matching that category.
+- As a user, I want a clean, easy to use user interface so that I can shop the online store with confidence.
+- As a user, I want to interact with live inventory so that I have confidence that the displayed products are in stock.
+- As a user, I want to know to that when I add an item to my cart, that it is removed from inventory so that no other users can purchase it.
+- *As a user, I want to view the details of a single product so that I can make a more informed choice about purchasing it.*
+- *As a user, I want to see my full cart and initiate the checkout process so that I can purchase my items and have them delivered.*

 ### Links and Resources

 - [GitHub Actions ci/cd](https://github.com/DocHolliday13x/storefront/actions/)